irfansyakir/OOP-Minesweeper/README.md

-# ImposterSweeper: A Among Us themed Minesweeper Game
+# ImposterSweeper: An Among Us-Themed Minesweeper Game

-This project is a Minesweeper game built in Java using OOP (Object Oriented Programming) and default Java Libraries.

-The game is designed with themes from the popular online game "Among Us", where UI elements are heavily inspired by the game.
+ImposterSweeper is a Minesweeper game built entirely in Java using Object-Oriented Programming (OOP) principles and default Java libraries.
+The game features a fun and engaging theme inspired by the popular online game "Among Us," incorporating its unique UI elements.

+## Features
+- Classic Minesweeper gameplay with an "Among Us" twist.
+- Developed using Java and OOP principles for maintainability and scalability.
+- Simple and easy-to-use interface.

-## Usage
+## Requirements

-Please ensure that you have the latest Java Version installed in your system.
+- Ensure you have the latest version of Java installed on your system.

+## How to Play
-Download both the ImposterSweeper.Jar file and the source code, and place the .jar file into the root folder (OOP-Minesweeper-ImpostersSweeper)
+1. Download the `ImposterSweeper.jar` file and the source code.
+2. Place the `.jar` file into the root folder of the project (`OOP-Minesweeper/ImposterSweeper`).

-To run the game, simply run the ImposterSweeper.jar file.
+3. Run the game by executing the `ImposterSweeper.jar` file.

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Contributions are always welcome!
+If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

+---

+Enjoy the game and happy sweeping!